armele/Merisyl/Gimp Maptile Plugin/README.md

 ## Improvements Not Yet Implemented:
 * In the HTML, create error handling for bad GEOJSON formatting.
-* In the GIMP plugin, allow an "optimistic" option, which allows for the assumption that the filesystem and the config.json match, and no additional checks for presence of tiles needs to be undertaken.

 ## Credits:
 * Similar guide: https://techtrail.net/creating-an-interactive-map-with-leaflet-js/